Radiation hardening: Physical

 Bipolar integrated circuits generally have higher radiation tolerance than CMOS circuits.
-The low-power Schottky (LS) 5400 series can withstand 1000 krad, and many ECL devices can withstand 10 000 krad.
+The low-power Schottky (LS) 5400 series can withstand 1000 krad, and many ECL devices can withstand 10,000 krad.
+Using edgeless CMOS transistors, which have an unconventional physical construction, together with an unconventional physical layout, can also be effective.

 Magnetoresistive RAM, or MRAM, is considered a likely candidate to provide radiation hardened, rewritable, non-volatile conductor memory.
 Physical principles and early tests suggest that MRAM is not susceptible to ionization-induced data loss.

 Capacitor-based DRAM is often replaced by more rugged (but larger, and more expensive) SRAM.
+SRAM cells have more transistors per cell than usual (which is 4T or 6T), which makes the cells more tolerant to SEUs at the cost of higher power consumption and size.

-Choice of substrate with wide band gap, which gives it higher tolerance to deep-level defects; e.g. silicon carbide or gallium nitride.
+Shielding

-Shielding the package against radioactivity, to reduce exposure of the bare device.
+Shielding the package against radioactivity is straightforward to reduce exposure of the bare device.

-Shielding the chips themselves (from neutrons) by use of depleted boron (consisting only of isotope boron-11) in the borophosphosilicate glass passivation layer protecting the chips, as naturally prevalent boron-10 readily captures neutrons and undergoes alpha decay (see soft error).
+To protect against neutron radiation and the neutron activation of materials, it is possible to shield the chips themselves by use of depleted boron (consisting only of isotope boron-11) in the borophosphosilicate glass passivation layer protecting the chips, as naturally prevalent boron-10 readily captures neutrons and undergoes alpha decay (see soft error).